 Keith is majoring in Math Education and minoring in Engineering Education.
 Keith has been a part of the team since he begun at ISU in the fall of 2014.
 Last semester, he helped with many odds and ends with the car, learning as much as possible along the way.
 Despite his busy class schedule, he is currently in the process of creating a telemetry system utilizing Arduino microcontrollers to help the team with race day decisions.
 He hopes to become a high school math teacher upon graduation.

 Anna is pursuing a degree in Engineering Technology with a minor in Mathematics.
-Anna’s role on the team is to serve as a design and media specialist.
-She was active in the remodeling of Merc IV that occurred in the fall semester of 2014.
-She is excited for the American Solar Challenge in the summer and can’t wait to see what adventures this new race will bring and the new things she will learn.
+Anna’s role on the team is to serve as a design and media specialist, but she is always willing to step in and get her hands dirty with the car.
+She was active in the remodeling of Mercury IV that occurred in the fall semester of 2014, helping out wherever she could.
+She can’t wait to see what adventures she will get into because of solar car and the new things she will learn.